acmeyer/Conjoint-for-Qualtrics-Offline/README.md

 In line 22 you will see var attribute_array which defines the array of your conjoint attributes.
 You should replace the placeholder attribute names with yours.
 You can also delete or add attribute names depending on the number of attributes in your conjoint design.

-In line 24 the var values_array defines the levels of each attribute.
+In line 25 the var values_array defines the levels of each attribute.
 Again, you can customize the array to have more than two levels per attribute.
 For example, for the religion levels, the first array, instead of only two levels you could add another: ['Christian', 'Muslim', 'Jewish'].
 Just make sure that the number of level arrays matches the total number of attributes, otherwise you will receive an error message.

+If you want to use images instead of text for attribute values, then comment out line 25 and uncomment line 29.
+Replace the default urls with urls to the images you'd like to use in your survey.
+Be sure to also update the code/qualtrics_random_tables.js file to use images too as described below.

+**Note:** Images will only work with an online connection.
+If you want to use it offline, you'll have to store images locally and then use the path to the locally stored images instead of urls.

 Once you have adapted the code from the code/qualtrics_look_and_feel.html file copy it and paste the copied code into the 'Look and Feel' section of your Qualtrics survey.
 Click on the “Look & Feel” button on the top left when you’re editing the survey.
 In the pop-up window click “Advanced” and then paste the code into the Header text box.
 Then save.